tlwl19/EGL314/README.md

 <br>

-In order to beat the game, you have to guess the correct icon through 4 levels, with each level progressing with higher diffuulty where lesser-known brands are displayed or where some brand icons are harder to distinguish.
+In order to beat the game, you have to guess the correct icon through 4 levels, with each level progressing with higher difficulty where lesser-known brands are displayed or where some brand icons are harder to distinguish.
 You only have one attempt.

 ![](Demo%20Pics/IconLastLv.png)
-*Final level*
+--> Change img, must show level 4 to indicate final level *Final level*

 <br>